reqT/reqT/README.md

 How to build reqT from code
 ---------------------------

-1. Install Scala a version more recent than 2.11.2 from the [Scala homepage](http://scala-lang.org/download/)
+1. Install Scala the latest 2.12.x from the [Scala homepage](http://scala-lang.org/download/)
-2. Download this [zip](https://github.com/reqT/reqT/archive/3.0.x.zip) and extract all files in some directory.
+2. Download this [zip](https://github.com/reqT/reqT/archive/3.1.x.zip) and extract all files in some directory.
 3. Run the appropriate custom build script among the extracted files (better read it first to check what it does):
     * On Windows, run in cmd: `build.cmd`
     * On Linux/Mac, run in terminal:  `./build.sh`